flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 ## [4.1.4] - 2024-06-9
 ### Activity
 - ✨ Brainstorming for our Project requirements
-- ✨ Agile Scrum througout MS Teams
+- ✨ Anilov set our first Agile Scrum meeting througout MS Teams to discuss the Project needs and requirements throughout the given 2 weeks sprint.

 ## [4.1.4] - 2024-06-10
 ### Activity